TessFerrandez/fastapi_with_aad_auth/README.md

 ### Protecting endpoints

-There are multiple ways to protect the endpoints, and the various endpoints implemented in this sample, shows some of these varieties.
+There are multiple ways to protect the endpoints, and the various endpoints implemented in this sample, show some of these varieties.

 #### Require user to be authenticated